 Back in June, NPR's Backseat Book Club — our book club for young readers — asked you, the NPR audience, to nominate your favorite books for kids age 9-14.
 More than 2,000 of you replied, giving us hundreds and hundreds of titles to consider.
 So we turned to our expert panel (read more about them — and their Newbery honors! — here), who combined audience favorites with their own choices to come up with a curated list of 100 must-reads.

-The final 100 has a little bit of everything: tales of trying to fit in, escaping to magical lands, facing prejudice, coming of age and fighting to survive.
+And our final Backseat Book Club list has a little bit of everything: tales of trying to fit in, escaping to magical lands, facing prejudice, coming of age and fighting to survive.
 There are animal stories, pioneer sagas, science-fiction adventures and, of course, beloved classics.

 So if you're looking for a new book for the young readers in your life — or you want to relive that age yourself — please stick around and browse our bookshelf.
 (Here's a printable version of the list, too.)
 And if your favorite book is missing, please tell us about it — nicely! — in the comments.
 Happy reading!